Please select the country or location you would like to see content from.

 What symptoms does oesophageal cancer cause?

-Vomiting after eating or vomiting blood, pain when swallowing or persistent cough, can also be some of the symptoms.
-Difficulties with eating can affect appetite and cause weight loss.
+Vomiting after eating or vomiting blood, pain when swallowing or a persistent cough can also be some of the symptoms experiences and there may also be unexplained weight loss, a hoarse voice or worsening acid reflux.

 What’s the test for oesophageal cancer?

 You will be given some local anaesthetic and sedative to make you feel more at ease, but you will be awake throughout.
-It may be uncomfortable but it should not painful.
+It may be briefly uncomfortable but it should not painful.
 A sample of cells called a biopsy may be taken and sent off for further examination.

 How can I prevent oesophageal cancer?

 Depending on your own personal risk factors, you should aim to lose weight, stop smoking and drink alcohol only in moderation, if these apply to you.
 Avoid piping hot food and drink, as they can cause long term damage to your oesophagus.
+It’s worth bearing in mind that 6 of 10 oesophageal cancers are preventable, so it’s really important to take control of any factors that you can do, like lifestyle factors

 Was this helpful?